If you set up Find My for your missing Mac

 You can still track your device's location while it's locked as long as it's connected to the internet.
-If it's offline, the actions will take effect the next time your Mac is online.
+If it's offline, the actions take effect the next time your Mac is online.

 - Remove your lost or stolen Mac from your list of trusted devices.

-Find out more about using the Find My app to locate a lost or stolen device.
+Learn more about using the Find My app to locate a lost or stolen device.

 If you can't find your Mac or didn't set up Find My

 Find My Mac is the only Apple service that can help track or locate a lost Mac.
-If you didn’t set up Find My Mac before your Mac was lost, or you can’t locate it, these steps may help you protect your data:
+If you didn’t set up Find My Mac before your Mac was lost, or you can’t locate it, these steps might help you protect your data:

 - Change your Apple ID password to prevent anyone from accessing your iCloud data or using other services (such as iMessage or iTunes) from your Mac.

 - Report your lost or stolen Mac to local law enforcement.
-They may request the serial number of your computer.
+They might request the serial number of your computer.
 You can find this information on the original box or receipt you received when you purchased your Mac.

 If you can't unlock your Mac